103 Things You Can Do Today to Stop Snoring Forever!

 51. Try Over-the-Counter Nasal Strips

-Nasal strips help keep your nasal passages open, making it easier to breathe through your nose.
+Nasal strips help open your nasal passages, making it easier to breathe through your nose.

 52. Fight Nasal Congestion